-This recommendation represents a commitment to identifying a cost-effective transit project that extends from downtown Portland to Bridgeport Village and meets the adopted project Purpose & Need.
-It is based on the project staff recommendation, analysis documented in the Southwest Corridor Light Rail Project Draft Environmental Impact Statement (EIS), input from the public and agencies, and also takes into consideration the Federal Transit Administration's (FTA) rating criteria for large transit projects.
+This recommendation represents staff's commitment to identifying a cost-effective transit project that extends from downtown Portland to Bridgeport Village and meets the adopted project Purpose & Need.
+It is based on analysis documented in the Southwest Corridor Light Rail Project Draft Environmental Impact Statement (EIS) plus input from the public and agencies, and also takes into consideration the Federal Transit Administration's (FTA) rating criteria for large transit projects.